FelixLiu2000/mhapy-web-csc301/README.md

 ## Instructions
 A deployed version of MHAPy-Web is available [here](https://mhapy-web.herokuapp.com/).
 > NOTE: The page may be slow to load initially due to Heroku.
-Additionally, there may be problems initially fetching messages or logging in due to latency issues on Heroku; use > CTRL+R on the browser to perform a force refresh if you encounter a blank screen.
+Additionally, there may be problems initially fetching messages or logging in due to latency issues on Heroku; use CTRL+SHIFT+R on the browser to perform a force refresh if you encounter a blank screen.

 To use the web application, open the deployed website above.
 Accounts have been pre-created on the existing MHAPy backend.
 To login, use the credentials provided to you and click "Login".